 Intracranial Mechanical Thrombectomy

 Interventional neuroradiologists use different techniques to remove blood clots from blocked arteries in the brain and dural venous sinuses — a process known as intracranial mechanical thrombectomy.
 These techniques require specialized tools, and are sometimes used in combination with transcather tPA thrombolysis.
-At UChicago Medicine, our team may choose from several blood clot removal devices, including:
+At UChicago Medicine, our specialists may choose from several blood clot removal devices, including:

 - Catheter and wire (traditional)